Lake Trasimeno: Surroundings

-Half of Trasimeno is surrounded by hills, rich in olives that are an important agricultural resource.
+Half of Trasimene is surrounded by hills, rich in olives that are an important agricultural resource.
 On the western shore, near Tuscany, there are vineyards, and fruit and vegetables are grown.
 The hills are much lower and the climate is warmer.
 Monte Subasio near Assisi, about 70 km to the east, and Monte Amiata, about 70 km to the west, can be seen.
 The vegetation includes pines, willows and poplars around the shores, many over 30 m tall.

 The main towns are Passignano sul Trasimeno, Tuoro, Monte del Lago, Torricella, San Feliciano, San Arcangelo, Castiglione del Lago, and Borghetto.
 Castiglione del Lago has the longest shore, being on the only significant peninsula of the lake.
 This may have been an island that was joined to the shore by the Romans.

 Surrounding the lake are old small towns, and isolated castles, like Zocco castle and a tower near Passignano.
-Monte del Lago was originally built to control the road from Trasimeno to Perugia.
+Monte del Lago was originally built to control the road from Trasimene to Perugia.